 That is, p is an object that is a Point whose x-coordinate is at 100 and ycoordinate is at 50.
-This only creates a Point object.
-In order to draw it, you have to issue the command:
+The Point object is useful in creating other shapes (like a line, a circle, etc.) which we will shortly see.
+In order to draw a point, you have to first create a dot object: